getcarina/getcarina.com/_getting-started/004-create-connect-cluster.md

 1. On the Clusters page, click **Add Cluster**.

 1. On the Create Cluster page, enter a name for the cluster.
 For example, `mycluster`.

+1. To scale your cluster, select **Enable Autoscale**.

+    For more information, see [Autoscaling resources in Carina](/docs/tutorials/autoscaling-carina/).

 1. Click **Create Cluster**.